sebastianwessel/html2js/README.md

 **Don't use *currentLanguageCode* or *currentCountryCode* as name for translations in your local-files!
 It will be overwritten.**

+All translations for current country-language are stored in *translate* object.
+You can access your translations like *translate.yourkey*.
 To insert a translation just put in your html template something like this:

     .....